 Getting a guide for a private tour of the Great Wall of China

-We went with Great Wall Hiking and we found the guide Cheney to be excellent, especially with dealing with our little one and making sure everything was done at our own pace.
+We went with Great Wall Hiking and we found the guide Cheney to be excellent, especially with dealing with walking the Great wall of china with a toddler and making sure everything was done at our own pace.

 Mutianyu Tour of the Great Wall